-Note that, when $z(0)$ increases from $0$ to $\pi/2$, there exists a kind of structure constituted by the starting positions $(x(0),y(0))$ of the fluid particles with the normal-chaotic motions (corresponding to blue points) as well as the ultra-chaotic motions (corresponding to red points), and this kind of structure has continuous deformations, as shown in Fig.~\ref{r0_1}.
-Let $\alpha(x(0),y(0),z(0))=0$ or $1$ denote the normal-chaotic motion or the ultra-chaotic motion of fluid particle starting from the point ${\bf r}_{0}=(x(0),y(0),z(0))$, respectively.
-It is found that, for $-\,\pi \leq x(0),y(0) \leq +\,\pi$, there exist the following relationships (symmetries):
+Note that, when $z(0)$ of the starting point ${\bf r}_{0}=(x(0),y(0),z(0))$ increases from $0$ to $\pi/2$, there exists a kind of structure constituted by the starting positions $(x(0),y(0))$ of fluid particles with normal-chaotic motion (corresponding to blue points) and ultra-chaotic motion (red points), which undergoes continuous deformation, as shown in figure~\ref{r0_1}.
+Although normal-chaotic motion is qualitatively different from ultra-chaotic motion so that it is not difficult for us to obtain the general structure in figure~\ref{r0_1}, we still require a criterion by which to quantitatively determine the boundary of the structure.
+Let $f(z')$ denote the PDF of a normalized result $z'\in[-\pi,+\pi)$ given by a chaotic motion of fluid particle, and $f^*(z')$ the PDF of another one with a tiny disturbance to the starting position.
+A criterion based on the following relative error

+is usually adopted to determine the boundary between normal-chaos and ultra-chaos, as shown in figure~\ref{r0_1}.
+According to our experience, $\gamma=5\%$ is often suitable to distinguish between a normal-chaotic motion and an ultra-chaotic motion.
+Figure~\ref{r0_1} illustrates that the normal-chaotic and ultra-chaotic states co-exist at the same time, which is reasonable in a volume-preserving ABC flow that has different types of chaotic trajectories for the motions of fluid particles \citep{dombre1986chaotic}, which will be discussed later in detail.